descope/descope-next-js/README.md

 	publicRoutes?: string[],

 	// An array of private routes that require authentication
-	// If this is defined, then the default behavior of all routes being private will be changed, and all routes will be public by default.
-Private routes will therefore have to be controlled by this array privateRoutes?: string[],
+	// If defined, the specified route will require authentication and the rest of the routes be will be public privateRoutes?: string[],

 	// If you having privateRoutes and publicRoutes defined at the same time, privateRoutes will be ignored.